lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Integer

 #### Description
 This keyword controls the minimum energy value for the drawn figures of band structure and DOS.
-Unit is eV.
+The unit is eV.

 #### Default
 -5